Differentiability of the pressure in non-compact spaces: Countable Markov shifts: preliminaries and results

 Thus the system is defined by a directed graph structure on $\N$.
 When we want to emphasise that $\N$ is being used just as a countable set of vertices, we may denote it by $V$.
 On the other hand, often it will be useful to use the implicit indexing of these vertices which $\N$ brings.
 Let $\sigma:\Sigma \to \Sigma$ be the left shift, we will always assume that $(\Sigma, \sigma)$ is topologically mixing (the definition is the same as the one we gave in Section~\ref{ssec:SFT}).
 We consider $\Sigma$ endowed with the topology generated by the cylinder sets $\{Z: Z\in \mathcal{Z}_n \text{ for some } n\in \N\}$ where the $n$-cylinder $Z\in \mathcal{Z}_n$ containing $x\in \Sigma$ is of the form $Z=\{(y_0, y_1, \ldots)\in \Sigma: y_i=x_i \text{ for } i=0, \ldots n-1\}$.
 In general, $\Sigma$ is a non-compact space.
 Moreover, it is locally compact if and only if the row sum of the transition matrix $A$ is always finite.
 For CMS we will adopt the variational definition of pressure.
 Let $\phi:\Sigma \to \R$ be a continuous function, the pressure of $\sigma$ at $\phi$ is defined by

 We include the subscript $\Sigma$ to emphasise the space in which the dynamics is defined.

 \begin{remark} In a series of articles starting in 1999, Sarig developed a theory of thermodynamic formalism for general topologically mixing CMS.
 Similar results, for a narrower class of systems, were obtained earlier by Mauldin and Urba\'nski \cite{mu}.
 Both, Sarig and Mauldin-Urba\'nski considered regular continuous functions.
 Indeed, for functions of summable variations (see \cite[p.556]{s2} for precise statements) Sarig defined a notion of pressure, the so-called \emph{Gurevich pressure}.
 This notion satisfies the variational principle and is well suited for the use of all the transfer operator machinery.
 In particular, he proved that if $\phi: \Sigma \to \R$ is of summable variations then $P^{\text{int}}(\phi) =P_{var}(\phi)$, see \cite[Theorem 2]{Sar99} and \cite[p.557]{s2}.
+This identity, for $\phi=0$, was obtained earlier by Gurevich \cite{gu1}.
 We stress that we do not assume the summable variation condition on the function $\phi$ in the definition of $P_{\Sigma}(\phi)$. \end{remark}

 \begin{remark} Recall that the entropy of $(\Sigma, \sigma)$ is defined by $h_{top}(\sigma)=P_{\Sigma}(0)$.
 If there exists $N \in \N$ such that $(\Sigma, \sigma)$ has infinitely many periodic orbits of period $N$ then $h_{top}(\sigma)= \infty$.
 This directly follows from the definition of Gurevich entropy, see \cite{gu1, gu2, Sar99}. \end{remark}